Tarquinous/wg-expanded-editor-3/README.md

 - [x] Unhide previously hidden content to expand the mod
   - [x] Unhide emotes in the Cutscene Editor
   - [x] Unhide voicelines in the Cutscene Editor
+  - [x] Set all ambient sounds as possible music
 - [ ] Improve usability of the mod with clearer UI
   - [ ] Introduce modified strings (e.g. removing "#MISSING#" from menues)
   - [x] Add custom icons for Volcano and Sky terrain